Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 might build on and advance these projects Also, take a look at relevant publications (usually included on the project description pages) and try to identify the TAIL researchers that are working on them.
-The folks that are working on the projects you find most interesting, might make good potential mentors for your independent study project.
+The folks that are working on the projects you find most interesting might make good potential mentors for your independent study project.
 Try to identify at least one researcher besides Chris MacLellan.
 Chris loves to mentor, but unfortunately has the smallest amount of time of anyone in the lab to do so, so its important to identify others that could serve as your primary mentor.

+One bit of advice is that we generally prefer candidates that are a good fit for helping to advance our active projects.
+This is in contrast to people proposing completely new independent projects (although, this is sometimes ok too, but it would have to really catch our interest!).
+This lets you hit the ground running because there is an existing project and it offers a pathway for you to potentially continue on with the project after your independent study is done.

 Once you've reviewed the projects, got a good sense for how your work might connect with them, and you've identified a potential mentor, then you should review the general lab [expectations and responsibilities](/manual/#expectations-and-responsibilities) as well as those specific to students completing an [independent study](/manual/#students-doing-independent-study-undergraduate-and-graduate).

 Finally, after completing the above, you should proceed to fill out an [application](https://forms.office.com/r/455mrxTSFa) to work in the lab.
 Please